Compass Group: Corporate growth

 Compass Group purchased Morrison Management Specialists and then merged with Granada plc as part of a planned strategy to separate the media and catering interests of the latter.
 The two companies demerged in February 2001 to form Compass plc and Granada Media.
 It had become the world's biggest catering firm by 2005.

 Compass Group then sold its roadside and travel catering businesses for a combined £1.82 billion in April 2006.
 The transaction included the sale of 43 Moto motorway service areas to Australia's Macquarie Bank for an estimated £600 million.
-Compass's Select Service Partners (SSP) travel concessions business was sold to companies controlled by private equity firm EQT Partners, for an estimated £1.2 billion.
+Compass's Select Service Partner (SSP) travel concessions business was sold to companies controlled by private equity firm EQT AB, for an estimated £1.2 billion.

 Compass Group PLC made further acquisitions in 2009, including Kimco in the US and Plural in Germany.

 In June 2019, Compass Group PLC announces that it has signed an agreement with Fazer Group, an international family-owned FMCG and direct to consumer group, to acquire Fazer Food Services.